GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

       name of `__session_id`.
 If the user can't be authenticated, the script must return false.
    1. When `__step` is equal to `verify_auth`, the custom script *must* get the http post parameter called `__session_id` and verify if the associated session is authenticated.
 If it's not authenticated , the script *must* return `false`.
-You can take a look at the default Custom Script that ships with gluu radius to have an idea.
+Take a look at the default Custom Script that ships with gluu radius to have an idea.